+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work.
 Posters are to be 22"x28" and displayed horizontally and placed in a clear plastic sleeve or covered with clear plastic to protect contents.
 Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff.

-All images are to be original images taken by the 4-H member during the current program year.
+All images are to be original images taken by the 4-H member during the current program year, and after the 2024 fair.
 Captions are not recommended.